 No matter how much time passes, that month, that date on the calendar will always take me back.
 My mind involuntarily replays the scene.

 And that’s just one of many cancer-reminder trigger dates that result in the same.

-What I’m wondering about “out loud” with this post is, what do you generally do with your cancer-reminder trigger recollections?
+What I’m wondering about “out loud” in this post is, what do YOU generally do with your cancer-reminder trigger dates?